thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ### Exercise

 Turn to a neighbor and, in your own words, explain what props are and how they're used.
-After about thirty seconds, your instructor will cold call on the class and ask what was discussed.
+After about a minute seconds, your instructor will cold call on the class and ask what was discussed.

 ## What's state?